Ihtishammehmood/SQL-server/Query in sql.md

 Female | 50+ | 2.68313253012049
 Male | 50+ | 2.5268571585419

-This table gives a good summary about the age group and within particular age group we can see average networth(BN)
+This table gives a good summary about the age group and within particular age group we can see average net worth(BN)

 ``````sql
 select